republicprotocol/renex-swapper-go/README.md

 6. Open the "Exchange" tab and open a Sell BTC-ETH order for the intended amount.

 #### Note:
-The Bitcoin fees are set to high (500000 Satoshi) for faster trades in the testnet, it will be reverted to standard (10000 Satoshi) in the mainnet.
+The Bitcoin fees are set to (10000 Satoshi).